An Instructional Scaffolding for Intuitive Explanation of "Why does not a spinning top collapse?": Introduction

 \section{Introduction}

-`Why does not a spinning top collapse?'
-This is a problem that has puzzled many physicists.
-Standard solution can be found in textbooks, e.g. Refs. \cite{Hal93,Fey63,Tho95}: Torque on a top is given such that angular momentum of the top makes a closed loop around the vertical axis.
+``Why does not a spinning top collapse?" is a question that has puzzled many physicists.
+A standard solution can be found in textbooks, e.g. Refs. \cite{Hal93,Fey63,Tho95}: Torque on a top is given such that angular momentum of the top makes a closed loop around the vertical axis.
 The solution is simple and rigorous.
-However, the solution is not satisfactory in that it is not intuitive enough.
+However, the solution is not intuitive enough.
+This situation is not so satisfactory.
+Students beginning to study physics often experience difficulties in understanding true meaning of explanations.

-Thus physicists have proposed intuitive explanations.
-In 1960, Barker gave the first one \cite{Bar60}.
-Then, Eastman \cite{Eas75} and Edwards \cite{Edw77} gave another.
-The explanation by Eastman and Edwards is interesting.
-But it is somewhat misleading and confusing, which will be discussed in section IV.

-The explanation by Barker is beautiful and in correct direction \cite{Bar60}.
-However, it was not fully elaborated.
-First, it is not conceptually rigorous.
-Second, full trajectories are not given.
-The purpose of this paper is to complete the explanation in the two points.
+Intuitive explanations were given by Barker \cite{Bar60}, Eastman \cite{Eas75}, and Edwards \cite{Edw77}.
+Explanation by Eastman and Edwards is interesting but somewhat confusing.
+Explanation by Barker got to the heart of the problem; Accelerated point-masses in the top exert forces on frame to generate torque which balances torque due to gravity.
+However, there are two points to be supplemented; Conceptual framework of the explanation is not presented in detail.
+Although idea for the calculation is provided with correct results, full trajectory is not given.
+These points will make the explanation more difficult to be understood.
+The purpose of this paper is to supplement the explanation in the points.
+Our presentation may work as a scaffolding for the explanation by Barker.

-This paper is organized as follows.
-In section II-A, we consider a simple toy model to make the nature of the explanation clear.
-In section II-B, we give the explanation for the spinning top.
-In section III-A, we discuss the nutation of a spinning top.
-In section III-B, we discuss Eastman's explanation.
-In section IV, we conclude.
+A rotating object is simpler than the spinning top.
+But both objects have the same nature with respect to its explanations.
+Thus we adopt the rotating object as preparation step in section II-A. In section II-B, we give the explanation for the spinning top.
+Core of the explanation can be found in Fig. 2 with its caption.
+Section II-C deal with nutation of spinning top.
+Eastman's explanation is discussed in Section III.
+Then we summarize in the last section.